 Day 5 (Friday onwards)

-Bright Light Therapy is provided at the same time as on Day 2, and there are activities and treatment on the ward.
+Bright Light Therapy is provided for 30 minutes at the same time as on Day 2, and there are activities and treatment on the ward.
 In future you can carry on with the Bright Light Therapy in the morning but can discontinue with the amber glasses.